moby/moby/docs/sources/contributing/devenvironment.md

+page_title: Setting Up a Dev Environment
+page_description: Guides on how to contribute to docker
+page_keywords: Docker, documentation, developers, contributing, dev environment

-Setting Up a Dev Environment[¶](#setting-up-a-dev-environment "Permalink to this headline")
+Setting Up a Dev Environment
 ===========================================================================================

 To make it easier to contribute to Docker, we provide a standard